ghermens/media2click/Documentation/Developer/JavaScript.rst

 ==========

-media2click provides a JavaScript API for easy integration with other privacy tools, i.e. the cookie banner of your choice.
+media2click provides a JavaScript API for easy integration with other privacy tools, i.e. the privacy banner of your choice.

 .. _javascript-api: